-In its 29th Report, the STRB was clear about the serious nature of the teacher recruitment and retention crisis and the widespread nature of the problems.
-The STRB concluded that the steady decline in the competitiveness of teacher pay is contributing significantly to the recruitment and retention problems.
-The 2.75% pay award recommended by the STRB and accepted by the current Government was not, however, sufficient to begin to tackle these problems.
+In its First Report, the IWPRB stated their concerns about the recruitment and retention of teachers and leaders.
+The IWPRB concluded that the steady decline in the competitiveness of teacher pay is contributing significantly to the recruitment and retention problems.
+Although the 2.4% pay award recommended by the IWPRB was increased to 2.75% by the Government, this was not, however, sufficient to begin to tackle these problems.
 It was only just above RPI inflation and did not enable the decline in the competitiveness of teacher pay to be decisively reversed.
-Nor was this insufficient increase fully funded by the current Government.
-This followed the current Government's decision to cut back the 3.5% recommended by the STRB last year, which was also not fully funded.
+This followed the Westminster Government's decision to cut back the 3.5% recommended by the STRB in 2018.